-In their reply to Tisserand’s (1999) call to provide empirical evidence, both Schnaubelt (2000) and Pénoël (1999) admit that the theory is generalising and that there are many exceptions.
-But they insist that there are still more advantages than shortcomings, emphasising the importance of having an orderly system for a better overview of therapeutic potential.
+Some of those shortcomings were already pointed out in the first critical response to the theory by Martin Watt (1995).
+A few years later, Tisserand (1999) challenged the authors of the theory to provide empirical evidence.
+Both Schnaubelt (2000) and Pénoël (1999) admitted that the theory is generalising and that there are many exceptions.
+But they insisted that there are still more advantages than shortcomings, emphasising the importance of having an orderly system for a better overview of therapeutic potential.

 Chemistry education is undoubtedly useful, but chemistry alone cannot account for all the complexity in biological systems.
 This sort of approach may have had some value in the early days of essential oil research.
 Today, more and more research is available on single compounds as well as on complete essential oils, where interactions between constituents may further increase complexity.
 Although far from being understood, it is better to follow a scientifically sound route, rather than relying on a theoretically and experimentally weak aromatherapeutic ‘theory of everything’.